-- Contact the site where you received your Ask if they can provide you a newcard.
+- Contact the location where you received your first dose.
+Ask if they can provide you with a new card.

 - If you enrolled in v-safe or VaxText, you can access your vaccination information through them.

-- If you are done with your vaccinations (two doses of Moderna or Pfizer, or one dose of the Johnson & Johnson) and have lost your card, you can access your vaccination records and get a digital record at myvaccinerecord.cdph.ca.gov.
-You will need to enter your name, birthdate and email address or phone number associated with your vaccine records, and to create a four-digit PIN.
+- If you’re done with your vaccinations and have lost your card, you can access your vaccination records and get a digital record from your state.
+To find out how to view or print your state’s digital vaccine record, go here.
+You’ll need to enter your name, birthdate and email address or phone number associated with your vaccine records, and to create a four-digit PIN.
 The record will include a QR code that you can save to your mobile phone.

 If you still need a second shot, keep your appointment as scheduled.
 Don’t have a second-dose appointment?
 Go to the place you got your first shot if possible.
 If not, go to any location offering the vaccine—they may be able to look up your information.
-But know that you do need to get the same manufacturer’s vaccine for your second dose as your first (Pfizer or Moderna).
+But know that you do need to get the same manufacturer’s vaccine for your second dose as your first.

 Q: Does the COVID-19 vaccine have side effects?